BulykLab/nucleosome_end_binding_TFs/README.md

 Go to directory `Cyclizability-Prediction-Website/` and build a conda environment with the dependencies listed in `Cyclizability-Prediction-Website/requirements.txt`.

+4. Softwares required for running genomic analysis

+See `analysis/README.md`

 ## Prerequisite R Dependencies

 ShortRead dplyr stringr glue SELEX rstatix matrixStats